 On 15 August 1906, the Niagara Movement, led by author and scholar W. E. B. Du Bois and political activist William Monroe Trotter, held its first meeting on American soil on the campus of Storer College.
 The three-day gathering, which was held to secure civil rights for African-Americans, was later described by DuBois as "one of the greatest meetings that American Negroes ever held."
 In 1911, the members of the Niagara Movement joined with others to form the National Association for the Advancement of Colored People, better known as the NAACP.

 In 1944 most of the town became part of the National Park Service and is now maintained as the Harpers Ferry National Historical Park.
+All areas of the town not within the Park are contained within the federally-recognized Harpers Ferry Historic District.

 FACTS AND FIGURES